prakash-kannaiah/PCD-to-Geo-Referenced-PCD-Converter/README.md

 This tool converts a local LiDAR point cloud (.pcd file) into a geo-referenced point cloud using:

-- A known GPS starting position (latitude, longitude, altitude)
+- A known GPS starting and stopping position (latitude, longitude, altitude)
 - A heading angle (rotation in degrees)

 It does not require GNSS/IMU integration — just a .pcd file and basic GPS info.
+The program applies rotation and translation to align the point cloud with real-world geographic coordinates.

 ---